beatrice-portelli/ml-for-carbon-sequestration/README.md

-# ML for Carbon Sequestration

-Data and code for the manuscript
-"Assessing Ensemble Models for Carbon Sequestration and Storage Estimation in Forests Using Remote Sensing Data".
+# Accompanying software and data for the paper "Assessing Ensemble Models for Carbon Sequestration and Storage Estimation in Forests Using Remote Sensing Data"

 Authors:
 Mehdi Fasihi ¹,